-- I. Hemoglobinopathy carrier screening via HBA1, HBA2 (81257, 81258), or HBB (81361, 81362) targeted variant analysis may be considered medically necessary when: - A. The member/enrollee and/or the member/enrollee's reproductive partner is considering pregnancy or is currently pregnant, AND - B. The member/enrollee meets one of the following: - 1.
-The member/enrollee has a close relative with a known pathogenic or likely pathogenic variant in HBA1, HBA2, or HBB, OR - 2.
-The member/enrollee's reproductive partner is a known carrier of a pathogenic or likely pathogenic variant in HBA1, HBA2, or HBB, OR - 3.
-The member/enrollee's hematologic screening results (e.g., MCV, MCH, CBC, hemoglobin electrophoresis, or dichlorophenol indophenol (DCIP)) are suggestive of or do not conclusively rule out a hemoglobinopathy.
+- I. Hemoglobinopathy carrier screening via HBA1, HBA2 (81257, 81258), or HBB (81361, 81362) targeted variant analysis may be considered medically necessary when: - A. The member/enrollee or the member/enrollee's reproductive partner is considering pregnancy or is currently pregnant, AND - B. The member/enrollee has a close relative with a known pathogenic or likely pathogenic variant in HBA1, HBA2, or HBB. - II.

-II.
 Hemoglobinopathy carrier screening via HBA1, HBA2 (81257, 81258), or HBB (81361, 81362) targeted variant analysis is considered investigational for all other indications.